-In most cases, BCBSTX will initiate and direct non-Emergency ambulance transportation.
-If you are requesting non-Emergency air and/or ground ambulance services, please remember that you must obtain Prior Authorization from BCBSTX as soon as possible prior to the transport.
+In most cases, BCBSTX will initiate and direct non-emergency ambulance transportation.
+If you are requesting non-emergency air and/or ground ambulance services, please remember that you must obtain Prior Authorization from BCBSTX as soon as possible prior to the transport.
 For Non-Network Providers, if Prior Authorization is not obtained from BCBSTX, you will be responsible for paying all charges and no Benefits will be paid, regardless of whether the ambulance service is provided by a Network Provider or Non-Network Provider.
+For more information about when a provider is exempt from obtaining a Prior Authorization, refer to Section 4, Prior Authorization.